1.0 Purpose and Scope

 The Head of School is required to:

-Complete the Head/Director Assessment and Recommendation within Workday at least two weeks from the submission closing date (Level A-D).
+• Complete the Head/Director assessment and recommendation sections of the Mid-Term Review/Final Review Application Form within Workday at least two weeks from documentation due date (Level A-E).

-Meet with Final Review applicants to discuss their application and advise on the content of the Head/Director Assessment and Recommendation.
+• Meet with Final Review applicants to discuss their application and explain their responses to Head/Directors assessment and recommendation sections of the Final Review Application Form.

 4.6 Supervisor